Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/campaign-standard/campaign-api-reference.md

 ### registerExtension

 This API no longer exists in `AEPCampaign`.
-Instead, the extension should be registered by calling the `registerExtensions` API in the `MobileCore`.
+Instead, the extension should be registered by calling the `registerExtensions` API in the MobileCore.
+Please see the updated SDK initialization steps at the [migrate to Swift tutorial.](../../resources/migrate-to-swift.md#update-sdk-initialization)

 {% tabs %}
 {% tab title="Swift" %}